garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Machine Learning (ML).md

 ## Goal
 - In [[Machine Learning (ML)]]:
-	- What we care about is the tes
+	- What we care about is the test error
+#compsci361example
+- The training error is practice on the exam
+- The test error is the actual exam
+Goal: Do well on actual exam but not the practice one

+Memorization vs learning:
+-